cornellev/scan-matching/book/icp_descr/icp_test1.md

 2.     **Trimming Step**: see \ref trimmed_icp for details.

 3.     **Transformation Step**

+    See [this paper](icp.pdf) for information.
+I copied over the rotation optimization from \ref vanilla_icp, and it is a TODO to see if that is mathematically correct or not.

 Read \ref icp_sources for a list of all resources used in this project.